:

 • Opening times

-Always make sure your opening times are up-to-date including seasonal opening, days of the week and times of the day.
+Always make sure your opening times are up-to-date including seasonal openings, days of the week and times of the day.

 • Compelling visuals

-Use high-quality images and video to highlight what you offer – show customers what it would be like to visit your business and enjoy your experience.
+Businesses that use more visuals will often get more customer engagement.
+Use high-quality images and video to highlight what you offer.
+Show customers what it would be like to visit your business and enjoy your experience.
+Think "romantic", "family-friendly" or “mouth-watering meals”.

 • Highlight responsibility